manindra-004/NUapp_Booking/README.md

 # NUapp_Booking
-We made the Nu App which makes the administrator easy to book a slot
+I made the Nu App which makes the administrator easy to book a slot